(1)The Commission staff may:

 violation of the Act, Chapter 1102, Texas Occupations Code and Commission

-rules, including a complaint against an approved provider [ or
+rules, including a complaint against an approved provider, if a course

 (4)The Commission shall provide the approved provider

-Chapter 2001, and Chapter 533 of this title (relating to Practice
+and Chapter 533 of this title (relating to Practice and Procedure).

 (c)Cooperation with audit or complaint investigation.